 Since 1948, the United States Advisory Commission on Public Diplomacy (ACPD) has been charged with appraising U.S. Government activities intended to understand, inform and influence foreign publics and to increase the understanding of, and support for, these same activities.
 The ACPD conducts research and symposiums that provide honest assessments and informed discourse on public diplomacy efforts across government.
 It reports to the President, Secretary of State, and Congress.
 Currently, the office of the Under Secretary of State for Public Diplomacy and Public Affairs supports it.
 On January 3, 2013, the ACPD was reauthorized and signed into law under H.R.
 4310, Section 1280; the authorization is retroactive to October 1, 2010, and continues through to October 1, 2015.
 After a 19-month suspension, the ACPD officially resumed operations on July 15, 2013.

-ACPD’s 2013 re-authorization language mandated the completion of a Comprehensive Annual Report on Public Diplomacy and International Broadcasting Activities, which breaks down public diplomacy and international broadcasting activity worldwide.
+ACPD’s 2013 re-authorization language mandated the completion of a Comprehensive Annual Report on Public Diplomacy and International Broadcasting Activities, which breaks down public diplomacy and international broadcasting activity and spending worldwide.
 The first iteration of this report was delivered to the President, Congress and the Secretary of State on December 11, 2014.

-The ACPD, which supported the now-defunct U.S. Information Agency at the time, protested that the panel did not take into consideration the unique role that public diplomacy plays in statecraft and the need for public diplomacy platforms to stay open to foreign publics.
-In an October 1985 op-ed in the Washington Post, “Don’t Let Security Hide Our Light,” Ed Fuelner, President of the Heritage Foundation and Chairman of the ACPD, wrote: “USIA’s public affairs officer knows that by retreating … the agency will become inaccessible to most of the people it is trying to reach … wholesale retreat to safe, but inaccessible, enclaves is not the answer.
+The ACPD, which supported the USIA at the time, protested that the panel did not take into consideration the unique role that public diplomacy plays in statecraft and the need for libraries and other public platforms to remain accessible to foreign citizens.
+In an October 1985 op-ed in the Washington Post, “Don’t Let Security Hide Our Light,” Ed Fuelner, President of the Heritage Foundation and Chairman of the ACPD, wrote: “USIA’s public affairs officers know that by retreating … the agency will become inaccessible to most of the people it is trying to reach … wholesale retreat to safe, but inaccessible, enclaves is not the answer.
 Personal contact with global opinion leaders is essential to the conduct of American foreign policy.”

 In 2014, ACPD partnered with the Atlantic Council to look at how massive urbanization should let us recalibrate our public diplomacy strategy and tactics.
 The issue brief, Diplomacy for a Diffuse World, examines how key global trends—the diffusion of power and the rise of individual empowerment—significantly impact the way the United States government must conduct diplomacy and provides actionable recommendations to help build a more comprehensive and focused diplomatic strategy to better embrace the changes brought by these trends.
 Another project in partnership with The George Washington University’s Institute on Public Diplomacy and Global Communications will review the concerns of current public diplomacy officers about the future of their practice.

 We will update this page with information on our reports and 2015 planned activities as information is available.
 For any questions, please contact Katherine Brown at BrownKA4@state.gov and/or Chris Hensman at HensmanCD@state.gov.